lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # LPWAN Architecture {#LPWAN-Archi}

-LPWAN technologies have similar architectures but different terminology.
+LPWAN technologies have similar network architectures but different terminology.
 We can identify different types of entities in a typical LPWAN network, see {{Fig-LPWANarchi}}:

    o  Devices (Dev) are the end-devices or hosts (e.g. sensors,
       actuators, etc.).
-There can be a high density of devices per radio gateway.
+There can be a very high number of devices per radio gateway.

    o  The Radio Gateway (RGW), which is the end point of the constrained link.